grow-graphics/gd/src/content/docs/guide/Class Database/children.md

 ---
-title: Auto Populating Nodes
+title: Declarative Children
-slug: guide/classdb/populating-nodes
+slug: guide/classdb/children
 ---

-If a Go structs extends a `Node`-derived class, any exported `Node`-derived fields will be automatically populated.
+If a Go structs extends a `Node`-derived class, any exported `Node`-derived fields will be populated automatically.
 This means `graphics.gd` will look for any children that match the same name as the field (or the name within the `gd` struct tag) and either populate the field with the first child found or create a new instance of the field's type if no child is found.